-….or Light, Festive Fare for a Hungry Crowd
+….or 15 Recipes for Light, Festive Fare to Feed a Hungry Crowd

 Yummy Yom Kippur Break-the-Fast Menu

 Quinoa Garden Salad

 Cold, Raw Cauliflower Couscous Salad

 Eggplant and Portobello Saute with Avocado Cream